wepow/mobile-fu/README.md

                            if set to :html
 ```

-If you want to exclude all actions from rendering a specific mimetype (ie :mobile or :tablet)
+If you want to use the default response templates, like index.html.erb, instead of the index.tablet.erb you can
+exclude the tablet rendering from beeing used:
 you can create a `before_filter` and put it before the has_mobile_fu call

 ```ruby